WallarooLabs/wally/book/getting-started/run-a-wallaroo-application.md

 You'll see the metric stats update as data continues to be processed in our application.

-You can then click into one of the elements within a category, to get to a detailed metrics page for that element.
+You can then click into one of the elements within a category to get to a detailed metrics page for that element.
 If we were to click into the `Add32` computation, we'll be taken to this page:

 ![Computation Detailed Metrics page](/book/metrics/images/computation-detailed-metrics-page.png)